csc-training/summerschool/application-design/docs/02-documentation-testing.md

       the defition
         - many tools can generate automatically API documention from comments
     - Non-obvious implementation choices in comments in source code
-- Tools for documentation: RST and Markdown markup languages, wikis, Doxygen
+- Tools for documentation: RST and Markdown markup languages, wikis, Doxygen, github pages and readthedocs for hosting

 # How is your code documented?